shano/knowledge-garden/pages/Essentialism.md

 	- Don't do because others ask.
 	- Wait, observe, see how things develop.
 	- Set boundaries, capture "dealbreakers" when you feel put upon by someones request.
+	- Take 15 seconds to write down your objective before each meeting.
 - Monthly
 	- Read your "less but better" journal, find the lead!
 - Set yourself up for success